yueureka/WildFireDetection/README.md

 - **Method 1:** Run with Python IDE<br/>
 Go to the folder`/app` and then in your terminal please type the following code: <br/>
 `streamlit run app.py` <br/>
-Please make sure you have the dependency installed same as listed in the "requirement.txt"
+Please make sure you have the dependency installed is the same as listed in the "requirement.txt"

 - **Method 2:** Run with Docker<br/>
 You probably need to download docker before you start running the app. <br/>